Retire by stateFigures verified May 31, 2026

 Tornadoes and severe storms

-Tennessee sees tornadoes and severe thunderstorms, with a busy season in spring and a second uptick in late fall.
+Tennessee gets tornadoes and severe thunderstorms.
+The busy stretch is spring, with a second uptick in late fall.
 A safe room or basement plan and a weather radio are worth having.

 A property tax freeze for some seniors

-Tennessee offers a property tax freeze program for homeowners 65 and older who meet local income limits, which can hold the tax on a home steady.
+Tennessee runs a property tax freeze for homeowners 65 and older who meet local income limits.
+It can hold the tax on your home steady year to year.
 Not every county takes part, and you have to apply and qualify.

 Tennessee Comptroller of the Treasury